CEMPD/VERDI/doc/User_Manual/VERDI_ch03.md

 Follow these instructions to install VERDI:

-1.  tar -xvf verdi_2.0.tar.gz into a location where you would like to install VERDI
+1.  tar -xvf VERDI_2.1_<linux,mac>_<date>.tar.gz into a location where you would like to install VERDI

-2. Edit verdi_2.0/verdi.sh: Change the path for the DIR variable to reflect the location where VERDI was installed (e.g., DIR=/proj/ie/apps/longleaf/VERDI_2.0)
+2. The run script for Linux is: verdi_2.1/verdi.sh The run script for Mac is: verdi_2.1/verdi.command

 3. Create a directory *verdi* under your home directory.